backstage/backstage/bs.md

 The new Backend system stems from a couple of needs identified prior to writing this RFC.

-### Simplified installations
+### Simplified Installations

 The perhaps most important of these is to make it easy for integrators to install new backend plugins without having to jump around in multiple files to wire up the plugin.

-The current process is both time consuming and prone to errors in some cases.
+The current process is both time consuming and prone to errors.
 Ideally the installation should not require more than a few lines of code excluding the configuration itself.

-### Sane defaults
+### Sane Defaults

 It should be easy to stay up to date with new backend plugin when upgrading.